Andy Rohrich, Undersheriff

 Applications may be obtained from the Records and Administration Office, 641 West 3rd Street, between 9am and 4pm Mon-Thurs.
 Alternatively, you may download an application and print it.
 Below are the links:

 The application packet is to be read thoroughly, printed or typed and completed in full.
 Upon completion, the application and the required fees are to be delivered to the Chaffee County Sheriff’s Office during business hours for processing.
 Prior to processing, you will need to schedule an appointment for fingerprints.
-Beginning August 16, 2014 these are done every Saturday, 9am to noon; 3pm to 6pm; and 7pm to 9pm.
+Fingerprinting is done on Saturdays.
 You may call 719-539-2814 with any questions and to schedule your fingerprint appointment.

 Applicants must meet the following criteria: